 Timber posts shall be sampled and tested as stated in Clause 9.
 Acceptance shall be as stated in Clause 9.

-7.4 Solid timber panels
+7.4 Timber panels

-All panel timbers, including battens and cladding, shall be preservative treated softwood and shall conform with the requirements stated in Clauses 7.4.1 to 7.4.6, inclusive.
+All panel timbers, including planks and battens, shall be preservative treated either softwood or hardwood and shall comply with the requirements stated in Clauses 7.4.1 to 7.4.6, inclusive.